-From novice to professional, an air compressor provides the power needed to operate a variety of tools or perform jobs that require pressurized air.
+From novice to professional, the best air compressor provides the power needed to operate a variety of tools or perform jobs that require pressurized air.
 A tankless air compressor can come in handy at home or on the road.
 Inflating an air mattress, raft, or a flat tire is fast and easy with these compressors.
 A compact size and lightweight design make them easy to store and use.

 Portable air compressors will often include a tank to store air in and can be used around the house for smaller projects.
 From painting with an airbrush to driving fasteners with an air gun, they provide a consistent PSI for air-powered hand tools.
 They will also inflate those items that a tankless compressor can.